Home

 The Auckland Symphony believes "Music should be fun and enjoyed by players and audiences alike."
 It clearly demonstrated that philosophy at its Chinese debut at Beijing's Century Theater on Saturday afternoon.
 The concert raised money for students in the poverty-stricken areas of China.

 Auckland Symphony enjoys a loyal following and fine reputation for its performances of popular classics and film music.
-Their repertoire features the theme from the blockbuster "Lord of the Ring," which was shot in New Zealand.
+Their repertoire features the theme from the blockbuster movie "Lord of the Rings" which was shot in New Zealand.

 Beijing is the first of three charity concerts.
 The others are in Shanghai, and Shijiazhuang to raise money for the "Mountain Flower Project," which helps children in poverty-stricken areas of China get an education.